 Some of these little beasties can cause all sorts of problems for your chickens.

-We are going to give you a ‘worm primer’; what they are, what they do and how to treat them, before explaining how to prevent occurring in the first place.
+We will give you a ‘worm primer,’ what they are, what they do, and how to treat them before explaining how to prevent them.

-There are a few different types of worm so we will take each one individually and run through symptoms, causes and cures, including chicken wormers.
+There are a few different worms, so we will take each one individually and run through symptoms, causes, and cures, including chicken wormers.